Overconcentration Leading to Investment Losses

 Sometimes, overconcentration in a customer’s account may be difficult to identify.
 For example, your stockbroker may recommend a particular portfolio of mutual funds, which appear to be diversified.
 Instead, the portfolio contained funds from the same market sector.
 If that area were to tank, the investor could be susceptible to huge losses.

 It is important to remember that the more diversified the portfolio, the more stable the investments are likely to be.
-Your broker should work with you to ensure that not only are your major asset classes diversified but also that your stocks are spread across various sectors or industries.
+Your broker should work with you to ensure that your major asset classes are diversified, and your stocks are spread across various sectors or industries.

 It can be devastating for an investor to discover that they’ve lost a significant amount of their savings or retirement money because their broker failed to diversify their account.
 Call us at (800) 259-9010 or contact us online for a free consultation.